AlexWorx/ALib-Class-Library/docs/pages/prepro.md

 \anchor GrpALibPreproSymbols_monomem
 @{

-\def ALIB_DEBUG_MONOMEM
+\def ALIB_DEBUG_MEMORY
   Selects extended debug code in module \alib_monomem.<br>
-  If given as \c true in release-builds, the symbol is redefined to \c false and a compiler pragma warning is printed.
+  If given as \c true in release-builds, the symbol is redefined to \c false, and a compiler pragma-warning is given.

   Please consult chapter \ref alib_contmono_further_debug of the Programmer's Manual of camp
   \alib_monomem for further information about the debug features that come available with this symbol.

-  \note Setting this symbol requires the availability of \alib_alox in the \alibdist.
+  \note Setting this symbol requires the availability of \alib_alox in the \alibbuild.

   @see Compiler symbol \ref ALIB_DEBUG_ALLOCATIONS.

 \def ALIB_DEBUG_ALLOCATIONS
   Maeks all \alib{lang;Allocator;ALib allocators} to surround allocations with magic bytes.
-  If given as \c true in release-builds, the symbol is redefined to \c false and a compiler pragma warning is printed.
+  If given as \c true in release-builds, the symbol is redefined to \c false, and a compiler pragma-warning is given.

   Please consult chapter \ref alib_contmono_further_debug of the Programmer's Manual of camp
   \alib_monomem for further information about the debug features that come available with this symbol.

-  \note Setting this symbol requires the availability of \alib_alox in the \alibdist.
+  \note Setting this symbol requires the availability of \alib_alox in the \alibbuild.

-  @see Compiler symbol \ref ALIB_DEBUG_MONOMEM.
+  @see Compiler symbol \ref ALIB_DEBUG_MEMORY.

 \def ALIB_MONOMEM_POOLALLOCATOR_DEFAULT_ALIGNMENT
   This symbol defaults to <c>"alignof(uint64_t)"</c> and is used as the default value